kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 have been, if parameter * ignore_index* would not have been specified at all (`df_index_1`) and what it would have been, given `ignore_index=False` (`df_index_2`).
-The resulting index is the same in both cases and it is important, that one knows exactly how the index of any DataFrame looks like, in order to be able to manipulate and clean it.
+The resulting index is the same in both cases and it is important that one knows exactly how the index of any DataFrame looks like, in order to be able to manipulate and clean it.
 The resulting range index of the DataFrame, given `ignore_index=True` is used in the input statement shows all the qualities a simple range index should have.